Civil and Electrical Projects Contracting Company: Electrical

 The main activities are in the field of Low, Medium and High Voltage Power Engineering works in Saudi Arabia and GCC countries.
-These include installation, testing, commissioning and maintenance works for Substations, Transformers, Switchgears and High Voltage Underground XLPE and Oil Filled cable systems for voltage between 69 KV up to 380 KV with latest & state-of-the-art testing equipment.
+These include installation, testing, commissioning and maintenance works for Substations, Transformers, Switchgears and High Voltage Underground XLPE and Oil-Filled cable systems for voltage between 69 KV up to 380 KV with the latest & state-of-the-art testing equipment.